famulare/famulare.github.io/_posts/2023-09-13-Holding-myself-accountable.md

 - When the screaming perfectionist is at its loudest, do not speak.
 Literally do not open my mouth.
 Feel that pressure and use it to step away.

-In place of the cycle of reward for having company in Hell and self-important repentance for it is secure love and actually being the good man I front as.
+In place of the cycle of reward for having company in Hell, and self-important repentance for it, is secure love and actually being the good man I front as.

 I have the knowledge, I have the power, and despite as awful as I've been, I have the support.
 So this morning, I hereby promise to finish what I've started and stop the cycle.